KJCats/My-Notes/3 - Zettelkasten/How to write Mini-Essays.md

 # How to write Mini-Essays

 This Note is heavily inspired by a video of Odysseas[^1].
-It roughly summarie
+It roughly summarizes his video

 ## They need some rules: